-Selected areas of constitutional law with readings in depth in relevant cases and constitutional theory.
+Selected areas of constitutional laws with readings in depth in relevant cases and constitutional theory.

 680. Voting Behavior (5).
-Pr., GV 101.

 Analyzes the personal, social, and constitutional basis of the behavior of electorates.
 This course may be taught concurrently with GV 480.